 Port-out scams aren't just for T-Mobile customers any more.

 AT&T on Tuesday (Feb.
-27) issued its own memo warning customers about the scam, in which a crook impersonates a carrier customer and has a mobile number "ported out" to a new carrier or SIM card.
+27) issued its own memo warning customers about the scam, in which a crook impersonates a carrier customer and has a mobile number "ported out" to a new carrier or SIM card in an attack method that has come to be known as SIM swapping.
 With all calls and texts redirected to a new device, the crook can intercept two-factor authentication codes and hijack a customer's Apple, Google or online-banking accounts.

 "You may not know this has happened until you notice your mobile device has lost service," wrote Brian Rexroad, AT&T vice president of security platforms, in an official AT&T blog posting.
 "Then, you may notice loss of access to important accounts as the attacker changes passwords, steals your money, and gains access to other pieces of your personal information."

 MORE: Best Phone Carriers